MicrosoftDocs/azure-devops-docs/docs/organizations/projects/about-projects.md

 *How do you scale your DevOps and Agile tools to support your growing enterprise?*

-When you connect to VSTS or TFS, you connect to an organization or project collection.
+When you connect to Azure DevOps Services or TFS, you connect to an organization or project collection.
 Within that container, one or more projects may be defined.
 At a minimum, at least one project must be created in order to use the system.

 ::: moniker range="vsts"
 You can scale your organization in the following ways: